Dynamic mode decomposition in vector-valued reproducing kernel Hilbert spaces for extracting dynamical structure among

 \subsection{Dynamic mode decomposition}

 Spectral analysis (or decomposition) for analyzing dynamical systems is a popular approach aimed at extracting low-dimensional dynamics from data.
-DMD, originally proposed in fluid physics~\citep{Rowley09,Schmid10}, has recently attracted attention also in other areas of science and engineering, including analysis of power systems~\citep{Susuki14}, epidemiology~\citep{Proctor15}, neuroscience~\citep{Brunton16a}, image processing~\citep{Kutz16b,Takeishi17d}, controlled systems~\citep{Proctor16}, and group sport behavior~\citep{Fujii17}.
-Moreover, there are several algorithmic variants to overcome the problem of the original DMD such as the use of nonlinear basis functions~\citep{Williams15}, a formulation in a reproducing kernel Hilbert space~\citep{Kawahara16}, in a Bayesian framework~\citep{Takeishi17}, and using a neural network~\citep{Takeishi17b}.
+DMD, originally proposed in fluid physics~\citep{Rowley09,Schmid10}, has recently attracted attention also in other areas of science and engineering, including analysis of power systems~\citep{Susuki14}, epidemiology~\citep{Proctor15}, neuroscience~\citep{Brunton16a}, image processing~\citep{Kutz16b,Takeishi17d}, controlled systems~\citep{Proctor16}, and human behaviors~\citep{Fujii17,Fujii18a,Fujii19a}.
+Moreover, there are several algorithmic variants to overcome the problem of the original DMD such as the use of nonlinear basis functions~\citep{Williams15}, a formulation in a reproducing kernel Hilbert space~\citep{Kawahara16}, in a supervised learning framework via multitask learning~\citep{Fujii19b}, in a Bayesian framework~\citep{Takeishi17}, and using a neural network~\citep{Takeishi17b}.
 For interconnected systems, e.g., Susuki and Mezi{\'c} \citep{Susuki11} computed Koopman modes of coupled swing dynamics in power systems, and Heersink et al. \citep{Heersink17} proposed DMD for (simulated) interconnected control systems, which extends DMD with control~\citep{Proctor16}.
 Note that these are basically formulated without considering the structures among observables unlike our formulation described in this paper.